-- Literacy Program: Launched to educate our illiterate employees, the main objective of this program is to enable these employees to acquire basic reading, writing and arithmetic skills. - Higher Education and Science and Research Institutions: To support higher education in Pakistan, we have contributed endowments to NUST, Forman Christian College, and a few other universities who are focused on science and engineering. - Noble Cause Fund: A noble cause fund has been established to meet medical and education expenses of the children of the lower paid employees.
+- In the U.S. we have established NetSol Foundation, a 501(c)(3), where the Company and employees contribute to help various charitable causes locally and globally. - Literacy Program: Launched to educate children of our unskilled staff, the main objective of this program is to enable them to acquire basic reading, writing and arithmetic skills. - Higher Education and Science and Research Institutions: In order to support higher education in Pakistan, we have contributed endowments to NUST, Forman Christian College, and a few other universities who are focused on science and engineering. - Noble Cause Fund: A noble cause fund has been established to meet medical and education expenses of the children of the lower paid employees.
 Our employees voluntarily contribute a fixed amount every month to the fund and NETSOL matches the employee subscriptions with an equivalent contribution amount.
-A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside of NETSOL. - Day Care Facility: NETSOL's human resources are its key assets and thus we take numerous steps to ensure the provision of basic comforts to our employees.
-In Pakistan, the provision of outside pre-school childcare is a rarity.
-As such, a children's day care facility has been created near NETSOL's offices providing employees with peace of mind knowing their children are nearby and being taken care of by qualified staff in a child friendly facility.
-Due to local COVID-19 restrictions, the facility is temporarily closed. - Preventative Health Care Program: In addition to the comprehensive outpatient and inpatient medical benefits, preventive health care has also been introduced.
-This phased program focuses on vaccination of our employees against such diseases as Hepatitis A/B, Tetanus, Typhoid and Flu on a routine basis.
+A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside of NETSOL. - Preventative Health Care Program: In addition to the comprehensive out-patient and in-patient medical benefits, preventive health care has also been introduced in our Lahore offices.
+This phased program focuses on vaccination of our employees against such diseases as Hepatitis A/B, Tetanus, Typhoid, Flu and COVID-19 on a routine basis.